Chart Color Schemes

 An assessment of population growth drivers in Hassall Grove - Plumpton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Hassall Grove - Plumpton's population is around 21,668 as of Aug 2025.
-This reflects an increase from the 2021 Census figure of 21,414 people, an increase of 254 people (1.2%).
-The change was inferred from ABS's estimated resident population of 21,543 in June 2024 and an additional 60 validated new addresses since the Census date.
-This results in a density ratio of 3,489 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 1.2% growth since census is within 1.9 percentage points of the SA3 area's 3.1%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 53.1% of overall population gains during recent periods.
+Hassall Grove - Plumpton's population was around 21,414 people as of Nov 2021.
+By Nov 2025, the population is estimated to be around 21,669, reflecting an increase of approximately 255 people (1.2%) since the 2021 Census.
+This growth is inferred from ABS's estimate of 21,544 residents as of June 2024 and an additional 60 validated new addresses since the Census date.
+The population density ratio is 3,489 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Hassall Grove - Plumpton's growth rate of 1.2% since the census is within 1.9 percentage points of the SA3 area (3.1%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 53.1% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projections indicate an overall population decline over this period, with the area's population expected to reduce by 893 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, projected to grow by 1,173 people.
+Future population trends indicate an overall decline by 2041.
+According to this methodology, the area's population is expected to reduce by 893 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, projected to increase by 1,173 people over this period.

 Frequently Asked Questions - Population